 This policy statement reminds all employees of their rights and responsibilities under the law.
 The University of Texas at Austin, as an equal opportunity/affirmative action employer, complies with all applicable federal and state laws regarding nondiscrimination and affirmative action .
 In accordance with federal and state law, the university prohibits unlawful discrimination, including harassment, on the basis of race, color, religion, national origin, gender, including sexual harassment, age, disability, citizenship, and veteran status.
 Pursuant to university policy, the university also prohibits discrimination on the basis of sexual orientation, gender identity, and gender expression.
 The University of Texas at Austin also fosters an environment of open communication and is committed to protecting individuals from retaliation who participate or engage in protected activities.

 Employees of the University may seek assistance from the Office for Inclusion and Equity (OIE) if they believe they have been the subject of employment discrimination, harassment, or retaliation prohibited by law or university policy.
-The Office for Inclusion and Equity is located at North Office Building A, Suite 4.302, Stop A9400 Austin, Texas, 78712-1541.
+The Office for Inclusion and Equity is located at 100 West Dean Keaton, on the third floor of the Student Services Building (SSB), Suite 3.212, Austin, Texas, 78712-1541.
 OIE can be contacted in person, via email at firstname.lastname@example.org, or by phone at (512) 471-1849.
 All inquiries will be confidential to the extent permitted by law.
 Retaliation against employees for seeking the assistance of OIE is strictly prohibited by University policy and state and federal law.

 As president, I commit this institution to fulfill both the spirit and intent of equal employment opportunity/affirmative action laws and policies.
 Further, I expect each member of the university community to make decisions in accordance with the principles of nondiscrimination and to ensure that all equal opportunity and affirmative action obligations are met.
 As a university, we make this commitment not only to ensure compliance with the law, but also to accord respect and to include all members of our community.
 Additional information can be found at equity.utexas.edu.